nemanjam/markdown/README.md

 - reusable per-page layouts
 - styling with TailwindCSS and SCSS in separate `.scss` files so JSX is nice and clean
 - classes named following BEM convention
+- fully responsive design on mobile
+- naturally handled specificity, not a single `!important` statement in entire code
 - support for themes, implemented as Tailwind plugin
 - current theme is persisted in local storage using `next-themes`
 - Typescript with enabled `strict` and `strictNullChecks` options